MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 - Regional coordinator responsible for a product group

+They also include store names, as the source system provides only store IDs.
+Based on the store name, the regional coordinator responsible for each store group is assigned.
-Each product has a unique product number, which allows missing attributes to be matched and appended to the Tableau export files.
+Each product has a unique product number, which allows missing attributes to be matched and added to the Tableau export files.
-During this stage, basic **data cleaning 🧹 and validation 🧱** is also performed to ensure data consistency.
-This includes checking for missing values, verifying product identifiers, standardizing attribute formats, and removing inconsistencies between the exported datasets and the reference product lists.
+At this stage, basic **data cleaning 🧹 and validation 🧱** are also performed to ensure consistency.
+This includes checking for missing values, verifying product identifiers, standardizing attribute formats, and resolving inconsistencies between the exported datasets and the reference product lists.

 ## ⚙️ Product Data Management